Laurel, Montana: Government

-The City of Laurel operates under a Mayor – Alderman form of government.
+The City of Laurel operates with a mayor and city council.
 Full executive authority is vested in the mayor, who is elected at-large for a four-year term.
 The mayor presides over the meetings of the city council and appoints and charges regular and special committees of the city council.
-The mayor is eligible to vote only in cases of a tie, but he may be heard at all times.
-He may veto all city council actions, including line items within a budget resolution, and his veto may be overridden by two-thirds of the whole membership of the city council.
+The mayor is eligible to vote only in cases of a tie, but may be heard at all times.
+The mayor may veto all city council actions, including line items within a budget resolution, and that veto may be overridden by two-thirds of the whole membership of the city council.

 In November 2007, the citizens of Laurel approved a city charter with self-governing powers.
 This allows for the position of Chief Administrative Officer to supervise the city's operations.

-Legislative authority is vested in the city council, which is composed of eight aldermen or women elected to four-year terms by the residents of the Ward within which the respective alderman/woman resides.
+Legislative authority is vested in the city council, which is composed of eight members elected to four-year terms by the residents of the Ward within which the respective council member resides.
 The city council has management and control of the city's finances and property.
 The city council has the power to adopt ordinances and regulations consistent with state and federal law for the good government, preservation of good order, benefit of trade and commerce, protection of the quality of life within the city, and, as necessary, to carry out the purposes of the government of the City of Laurel.

-As of 2022, David Waggoner serves as the Mayor of Laurel.
+Kris Vogele became mayor in June 2026 by selection of the City Council.

+Vogele will complete the term of previous mayor David Waggoner.
+Waggoner resigned in May 2026, citing health issues.
+He had won re-election for mayor in November 2025.
+His first term as mayor began with the November 2021 elections.

+Waggoner replaced Thomas Nelson.
+Nelson died days before the 2021 election.
+Nelson was initially appointed mayor in January 2018, after Waggoner, who won the election, did not take office.